 Other Buildings on Campus

 The carriage house and workshop housed three Rolls Royces (at one time) then valued at $17,000 each.
 The first floor houses the Campus Store, Office of Career Development and Internships, and Mountaineer Scholars Program.
 The second story was used as accommodations for the coachmen, now used as two offices and philanthropy classroom in the Business Division.

 The gate house at the entrance of the Estate housed guests’ vehicles, their servants and other workers on the Estate.
-This building is now called Wagner House where the Office of Admissions is located.
+This building is now called Wagner House where the Office of Admission is located.